 Learn to identify and test materials for design and performance.
 Analyse innovative, technical, and industrial materials for a wide range of design products and contexts through workshops and interaction with industry.
+Prerequisite: 75 credits at 100 level

 Fashion Textiles

 Learn about the design and creation of textiles for apparel by exploring a variety of embroidery techniques and processes, and their creative fashion application.